How You Can Break Up with Creative Pressure, but Keep It as a Friend

 If I think, “I’ve got to get two chapters done this week” my mind skitters around.
 It doesn’t have anything to hold on to, and I wind up frustrated and feeling as if I can’t write like everyone else who seems to bring out books so effortlessly!

 I’ve recently found something that helps me.
-Instead of putting pressure on myself to finish up an indistinct chapter or write a thousand words at one sitting (I keep going to the word count to see how many I’ve written), I write in forty minute bursts of scenes.
+Instead of putting pressure on myself to finish up an indistinct chapter or write a thousand words at one sitting (I keep checking the word count to see how many I’ve written), I write in forty minute bursts of scenes.

 In this way, I’m not taking on a whole chapter (or book) as I sit down to write.
 I set up in my mind the next scene, then let it unfold for forty minutes.
 That’s all I need to do.